maxgio92/notes/content/notes/program-execution-environment.md

 ## Frame pointer and the stack unwinding

-Now let's go back to our pointer registers because we often read about frame pointer and less about the base pointer, but actually the frame pointer *is* the base pointer.
+Now let's go back to our pointer registers because we often read about the frame pointer and less about the base pointer, but actually the frame pointer *is* the base pointer.

-As already discussed, the name base pointer comes to the fact that is set up when a function is called to establish a fixed reference (base) to acces local variables and parameters within the function's stack frame.
+As already discussed, the name base pointer comes to the fact that is set up when a function is called to establish a fixed reference (base) to access local variables and parameters within the function's stack frame.

 Depending on the ABI, parameters are passed either on the stack or via registers.
 For instance:
 * x86-64 System V ABI: in the general purpose registers `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9` for the first six parameters.
 On the stack from the seventh parameter onward.